nsidc/agu2023-qgreenland-cryocloud/notes/outline-draft1.md

     * Jupyter Lab: A comprehensive browser-based environment for using Jupyter Notebooks, with everything else (terminal, image previewer, tabular data editor, ...) you might need.
-    * JupyterHub: JupyterLab deployed in the cloud
+    * JupyterHub: JupyterLab deployed in the cloud so anyone can create a Lab on demand.

 * Working with an existing commmunity benefitted both:
     * Running workshops helps the CryoCloud team gather data